Free Online Resources For Grade 7-12 Classes

 Created by an education curriculum consultant (30+ years in the classroom), Canada

 Online resources are a vital part of learning as students navigate an increasingly connected world.
 In addition, many of us are still teaching from home due to the realities of the COVID-19 pandemic.
-Here are a few excellent resources to get teachers started.
+Here are a few resources to get teachers started.
 When making this list, preference was given to free, government-based, teacher-developed resources.
 Selection criteria included:

 - developed with full teacher partnership, review, and/or input to align closely with curriculum for all grades, and meet high educational and pedagogical standards;